mitotic/graphterm/docs/troubleshooting.rst

  - Use the *terminal/reload* menu option or the browser's reload button to reload the web page. *Copy/paste any displayed code in notebook cells before reloading, as you may lose it.*

+ - As a last resort, you can try the *terminal/reconnect* option, which takes over 15 seconds to reconnect the terminal.
+This may help when updating configuration changes etc.

 .. index:: permission denied